mattmorten/clojure-tutorial/README.md

 1. Iterate through the 2D array.
 Assign each "row" item to the variable `row`
 2. For each row, get the nth item in the vector, and "return" that item

-Clojure is a functional language, and as such, many of its control structures are more than just expressions - they return results.
+Clojure is a functional language, and as such, many of its control structures return results.
 The `for` macro will return a sequence containing the "result" of each iteration.
 There is no special syntax for returning a result from an iteration - the final value evaluated will be the result.

 Here are some simple examples: